Everybody Plays the Fool: Aaron Neville version

 American singer Aaron Neville recorded a cover version of "Everybody Plays the Fool" in 1991 which also hit the Top 10 on the Billboard Hot 100 chart, reaching No. 8 in the fall of that year, and it spent 20 weeks on the chart.
 This was Neville's third Top 10 hit on the pop chart, following "Tell It Like It Is" (1967, No. 2) and his duet with Linda Ronstadt, "Don't Know Much" (1989, No. 2).
 Neville's single also went to No. 1 on the Billboard adult contemporary chart.
 In addition, it was a No. 1 single in New Zealand.

 Critical reception

 The song received a positive review from AllMusic.
 Alex Henderson felt that "Everybody Plays the Fool" showed that Neville still had plenty of warmth and charisma.
 Pan-European magazine Music & Media stated that "the New Orleans soul brother has found the right catchy tune on a reggae beat to establish his enormous vocal acrobatics on EHR level again."

 David Fricke from Rolling Stone described the song as a "rinky-dink reggae cover".
+Juke said, "One of the great, sweet voices in rock and soul history steps put from the fraternal fold for a rare solo performance and blows it with a substandard slice of sickly sweet balladry.